Are-Oelsner/sugarscape/README.txt

   convert SimulationManager::moveAgent() function to judge based on both resources and the agents metabolic rates Trade
-  Figure out why gridSize can't be set higher than the default of 40 without showing a blank display
+  Figure out why gridSize can't be set higher than the default of 40 without showing a blank display Check for trade in four cardinal neighbors after each move